EtiTheSpirit/AvatarStatExtender/README.md

 # Avatar Extensions

+## HEY: This is the Patch 4 prototype branch!
+This won't work so easily (and no release exists yet) until my dependencies (BoneLib, FieldInjector) both have their public releases.
+THIS BRANCH IS NOT EASY TO INSTALL, BUT IT WILL BE SOON.

+***

 ### ⚠ **If you were looking for a way to customize an avatar while you play, go get [Avatar Stats Loader](https://bonelab.thunderstore.io/package/FirEmerald/AvatarStatsLoader/), not this.** This is for including stats with the avatar pallet for download, not customizing them while you play.

 ***